buggyrace/buggy-race-server/DEVELOPMENT.md

 because your flask app will look in there.
 If you don't have one already, copy `env.example` to `.env` and edit it.
 You'll see example values there for databases, including the SQLite one.
-If you use SQLite you don't even need to create the database first, because it will create it (although note you'll still need to populate it with the `flask db` command).
+If you use SQLite you don't even need to create the database first, because running the app will create it (although note you'll still need to populate it with the `flask db` command).

 We've been using `flask db` to manage the database, but note that flask won't recognise the `db` command if you haven't told it where the app is (see the